ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Location of the gateway (see possible values by using `ibmcloud tg locations`)

 `--routing`
 :   Gateway routing of resources (`global` | `local`).
 Select `global` to connect resources across regions.
-Default value is `local`.
+The default value is `local`.

 `--resource-group-id`
 :   Optional: Gateway resource group ID.
 Uses default resource group, if not specified.

 `--output json`
-:   Optional: Specify if you want the output displayed in JSON format.
+:   Optional: Specify whether you want the output that is displayed in JSON format.

 `--help | -h`
 :   Optional: Get help on this command.